 12. Save the Trees in Greenhill here

-- Raise Awarness – Use the info on this site (also leaflets) to encourage people in your area to take an interest and to also dispel a lot of the myths!
+- Raise Awareness – Use the info on this site (incl. a great presentation here , leaflets and of course the latest STAG Blog here) to encourage people in your area to take an interest and to also dispel a lot of the Council myths!

 - Consider putting up bird (see here) and bat boxes (see here) to encourage wildlife – boxes in use are legally protected from being disturbed.

 - Help put up and maintain yellow ribbons – to help Sheffield residents visualise exactly how many trees are under threat in the area.